OlisaMarvis/Lemp-stack-project/README.md

 ![](./lempstack/todo.png)

 I will like to congratulate you.
-For you have completed the web stack implementation project using `LEMP stack in AWS!` :grin:.
+For you have completed the web stack implementation project using `LEMP stack in AWS!`.
+Well done! :grin:.